 The Columbia Basin Trust (CBT), a Crown corporation of the province, is the Council's closest counterpart agency in the Canadian portion of the Columbia River Basin.
 Since 1996, Council members and staff have met at least once annually with the Trust Board of Directors to discuss Columbia River issues of mutual interest.
 In 2000, the two agencies formalized their relationship in a memorandum of understanding and designated official liaisons.
 The memorandum was revised in 2011.

 In 2014 the Council and Trust co-sponsored a major international conference on the Columbia River that attracted more than 300 participants from the United States and Canada.
 In 2015, following up on commitments made at the conference, the Trust and Council participated in the Lake Roosevelt Forum conference in Spokane to raise awareness about issues including the reintroduction of salmon and steelhead above Chief Joseph and Grand Coulee dams, transboundary ecosystem management, and aquatic invasive species in the transboundary reaches of the Columbia River and its tributaries.
-At that conference the Trust and Council agreed to work on developing a follow-up conference on invasive species and to find a fish and wildlife project in the transboundary area to co-fund.
-We are working with Montana Fish, Wildlife & Parks and the BC Ministry of the Environment to identify a project for joint funding.
+At that conference the Trust and Council agreed to work on developing a follow-up conference no invasive species and to find a fish and wildlife project in the transboundary area to co-fund.
+To that end, the Trust and Council are helping to organize a day-long workshop on invasive species and other transboundary issues for the next Lake Roosevelt Forum meeting, which is scheduled in Spokane in November 2016.
+We also are working with Montana Fish, Wildlife & Parks and the BC Ministry of the Environment to identify a project for joint funding.
 For several years the Trust and Council have co-funded a project to improve understanding of burbot in Lake Koocanusa, the reservoir behind Libby Dam in Montana that backs up into British Columbia.
 Burbot in the lake migrate back and forth across the border.